jmmorlesin/BCSG_CardTest/README.md

 * You can find the test in: /src/test
 * JavaDoc generated in /doc
 * And you have a War prepared to deploy in /out/artifacts/BCSG_CardTest_war/

+Added the generated war in the repository as a condition of the test.
+It is not a good practice commit binaries or generated files to the repository